yukinomiriam/mit-projects/README.md

 	- *Pac-Man:* This code emulates the movement of Pac-Man side to side, and it will change directions once it had reached the edge of the screen.
 To start the movement, click on the Pac-Man image.

+ * Week 5: During this week, we worked with Array Manipulation and Scope.

+	 ***Assignments:***

+	- *Walk Boston:* This code displays the name and salary of the top 5 people with the highest salary in Boston after iterating and sorting a JSON object with more than 20k records.

+ * Week 6: During this week, we worked with Callback Functions.

+	 ***Assignments:***

+	- *Word Count:* This code displays a pagraph  and a table with the 3 most common words in it sorted by number.

 MAINTAINERS
 ------------